sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 ## Deplopying the Angular SPA Starter + Proxy to XM CLoud

 - Create your repository based on this one;
-- The default configuration would deploy the NsxtJS starter application, so to deploy Angular SPA + Proxy we need to make update `xmcloud.build.json`:
+- The default configuration would deploy the NsxtJS starter application, so to deploy Angular SPA + Proxy we need to make few updates in `xmcloud.build.json`:
     - choose a name for your rendering host and replace 'nextjsstarter' with it under `renderingHosts`
     - update the `path` property of your rendering host to `./headapps/spa-starters`
     - update `buildCommand` to `install-build`